ftaruc/ftaruc.github.io/_posts/2021-04-08-scraping-grailed.markdown

 There are many [resources](https://www.selenium.dev/) to get started with Selenium and bs4, but I will omit the majority of the set-up and include what was implemented in my code in my GitHub `readme`.
 However, I would like to detail some things before getting started:

-* **Chrome Webdriver was used**: different OS can be used with different browsers for automation through Selenium
+* **Chrome Webdriver is used**: different OS can be used with different browsers for automation through Selenium

-* **The first run creates cookies to ignore log-in element:** we use pickle to dump and get previous cookies so Selenium remembers our log-in information for future sessions.
-Each session on grailed will start at this create account screen that will prevent us from filtering listings.
+* **The first run creates cookies to ignore the log-in element:** we use pickle to dump and get previous cookies so Selenium remembers our log-in information for future sessions.
+Each session on grailed will start at this create account screen that will prevent us from filtering listings, so to avoid this we must remember previous cookies.